ramparvathaneni1/final-review/README.md

 });
 ```

-### Test 3: This test checks that clicking the "Finished the list!" button (YOU DO)
+#### Test 3: This test checks that clicking the "Finished the list!" button (YOU DO)

-- successfully deletes all elements from the list, ensuring the list is empty afterwards.
+- Successfully deletes all elements from the list, ensuring the list is empty afterwards.

 ## Dockerize the Todo App

-Note: shorten lesson, go over additional docker commands

 Docker Commands:
 Command | Description